elgris/zipkin-instrumentation-vue-resource/README.md

   },
 ```

-The piece of configuration above redirects all requests to `/zipkin` path to your actual Zipkin server running on `127.0.0.1:9411`.
+The piece of configuration above redirects all requests to `/zipkin` path (exactly what the interceptor uses in example above) to your actual Zipkin server running on `127.0.0.1:9411`.